FionnJohnson/facial-expression-recognition/README.md

 predict expressions.
 Multiple experiments were carried out using different numbers of time points.
 Furthermore, the geometric separability of expression pairs was also investigated.

+By applying shape alignment, dimensionality reduction, and machine learning, the goal was to evaluate which methods perform best and how well geometric features alone can distinguish facial emotions.

 <br/>

 ## Methods: